skipoleschris/xsbt-cucumber-plugin/README.markdown

 If none of the above are set to true then the default output is pretty printed features to the console.
 It is possible to support multiple outputs in a single run by setting more than one of the above settings to true.
 For multi-module projects it is recommended to set cucumberPrettyReport to true so that you don't end up with interleaved console output caused by cucumber being run concurrently for each project.

 * cucumberPrettyReportFile - The location of the pretty printed text report file.
 Defaults to a java.io.File of ./target/scala-{scalaVersion}/cucumber.txt
+* cucumberRerunReportFile - The location of the rerun file.
+Defaults to a java.io.File of ./target/scala-{scalaVersion}/cucumber.rerun.txt
 * cucumberHtmlReportDir - The directory for the html report.
 Defaults to a java.io.File of ./target/scala-{scalaVersion}/cucumber/
 * cucumberJunitReportFile - The location of the Junit XML report file.
 Defaults fo a java.io.File of ./target/scala-{scalaVersion}/cucumber.xml
 * cucumberJsonReportFile - The location of the JSON format report file.
 Defaults fo a java.io.File of ./target/scala-{scalaVersion}/cucumber.json